Updated on October 25th, 2021

-A Kansas LLC operating agreement is used to present a new limited liability company’s policies, structure, and decision-making processes.
+A Kansas LLC operating agreement drafted by a limited liability company’s founders to document the new company’s internal structure and policies, and to separate its members from liability.
 It is a legal document created by the company founders to agree with the LLC’s framework and regulations.
-An LLC may be registered as a legal entity without an operating agreement, although the company will default to being governed by state policies, for example in the distribution of profits or losses or other business affairs.
-By creating an operating agreement, the company can determine how its business will be organized and operate.
+An LLC may be registered as a legal entity without an operating agreement; however, the company will then default to state policies instead of designing the rules and regulations of their entity to fit their needs.

 - Chapter: Kansas State Legislature Chapter 17, Article 76